dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerscale/helm/_index.md

 ## Prerequisites

-The following are requirements to be met before installing the CSI Driver for Dell PowerScale:
+The following are requirements to be met before installing the CSI Driver for PowerScale:

 - Install Kubernetes or OpenShift (see [supported versions](../../../../../csidriver/#features-and-capabilities))
 - Install Helm 3